bigskysoftware/_hyperscript/www/docs.md

 #### <a name="on_filters"></a>[On Filters](#on_filters)

 You can filter events by adding a bracketed expression after the event name.
 The expression should return a boolean value `true` if the event handler should execute.

-Note that symbols referenced in the expression will be resolved against the event, as well as the global scope.
-This lets you for example test for a middle click:
+Note that symbols referenced in the expression will be resolved as properties of the event, then as symbols in the global scope.

+This lets you, for example, test for a middle click on the click event, by referencing the `button` property on that event directly:

 ```html
 <button _="on click[button==1] add .clicked">